 Stock-based incentive compensation is intended to align the interests of shareholders and senior management by making the managers shareholders in a significant amount, and providing them incentives to work to increase the price of the Company's shares by granting them options to acquire additional shares.
 Generally, restricted stock grants are subject to forfeiture if the executive officer does not continue employment with the Company for the period specified at the time of grant.
 Similarly, stock options become exercisable generally for a portion of the shares after one or two years and for additional portions each year thereafter, subject however to the requirement that the optionee must be employed by the Company at the time of exercise.
-During 1995, stock options were awarded to executive officers, other than the C.E.O., by the Committee, based upon recommendations from C.E.O.
-F. Bauer, taking into consideration for each executive the scope of responsibility, contribution to success in prior periods, ability to influence success in the future, and demonstrated ability to achieve agreed-upon goals.
-In 1995, an amendment to the Company's Qualified Stock Option Plan was approved by shareholders that provides for the award of an automatic annual option for 15,000 shares to C.E.O.
-F. Bauer.
-This provision was recommended by the Committee consistent with its belief that a portion of the compensation package for all executives should be in the form of stock options.
-The award was made "automatic" in order to preserve Chairman Bauer's ability to continue his service on the Committee as a "disinterested person" under the applicable S.E.C. rules.
+During 1996 stock options were awarded to executive officers, other than the C.E.O., by the Committee, based upon recommendations from C.E.O.
+Fred Bauer, taking into consideration for each executive the scope of responsibility, contribution to success in prior periods, ability to influence success in the future, and demonstrated ability to achieve agreed-upon goals.
+The Company's Qualified Stock Option Plan provides for an automatic annual option for C.E.O.
+Fred Bauer.
+The award was made "automatic" in order to preserve Chairman Bauer's ability to continue his service on the Committee as a "disinterested person" under the applicable Securities and Exchange Commission rules.

-Compensation Committee Members: Fred Bauer Arlyn Lanting Ted Thompson
+Compensation Committee Members:

+Fred Bauer Arlyn Lanting Ted Thompson